NeytChi/DI/README.md

 # Database Interface
 Mysql database interface based on Ubuntu 16.04 on MonoDevelop + GTK.
-It's like PHPMyAdmin - desktop version for ubuntu.
+It's like PHPMyAdmin - desktop version for Linux Ubuntu.